Sonnet 171

 That I was never worthy of your love

-Has been declared by many a sharp tongue,
+Has been declared by many a sharp tongue;

-Of many suitors, I your love alone.
+Of all your suitors, I sought love alone.

 Though lacking of fine purse, I drew my wage;

-No title given, this I earned with sense,
+No title given—this I won with sense,

 Sound proper wit, no wisdom of an age;